hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_xo_transaction_family.rst

 on configuring and running Sawtooth components, see :doc:`/app_developers_guide/installing_sawtooth`.

-- The ``--username`` option is used locally as a nickname for the key pair.
-If a ``--username`` is not specified, OS environment variables will be parsed to find a suitable value.

 A user creates a new game using the ``xo create [name]`` command.

 - The *name* argument is the identifier for the new game to be created.